iip-ecosphere/platform/platform/configuration/configuration.defaultLib/README.md

-# IIP-Ecosphere platform: Configuration default library
+# oktoflow platform: Configuration Default Library

 Basic code for devices or services integrated into the configuration meta-model.
 This project contains a simple/minimal configuration file to create the code for the data types defined in the platform configuration meta-model.
 The classes implemented in this project are based on the generated type classes.